 Good to know: If you happen to be here in May… you can experience the vibrant festivity of Las Cruces!

-Hostel tip: Makuto Backpackers is a charming historic mansion, located in the most magic neighbourhood of Granada, Albayzín.
+Hostel tip: Makuto Backpackers is a charming historic mansion, located in the most enchanting neighbourhood of Granada, Albayzín.
 Chill in their outdoor terrace with bar, treehouse, and comfy lounge areas with hammocks, cushions and guitars.
 You’ll love their free evening walking tours of the Albayzín and Sacromonte and their budget-friendly home-cooked dinners!

 Local shops in Granada 📷 @dorotheegmz